bparanj/coding-skill/_posts/2020-01-23-problem-solving-techniques-for-coding-interview.md

 ### Divide and Conquer

-Can you divide the problem into two or more smaller independent sUbproblems and solve the original problem using solutions to the subproblems?
+Can you divide the problem into two or more smaller independent subproblems and solve the original problem using solutions to the subproblems?

 ### Recursion and Dynamic Programmmg